J-Tak-M/Josh-M-Portfolio/README.md

 _______________________________________________________________________________________________________________________________________________
 Below is a link to my current up to date resume:

-(https :// github.com / J-Tak-M / Resume) Placeholder while resume is being updated.
+(https :// github . com / J-Tak-M / Josh-M-Portfolio / blob / main / resume . md) Link not available while the resume is being updated.

 ### Certifications & Courses